-B.4 Capital Improvements.
-Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
-Approved by HUD on.
-B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N Recommendation when submitting the 50058s to PIC, assure the fatal errors and warnings are correctly in a reasonable time to avoid variances. □□□ (b) If yes, please describe: C. Other Document and/or Certification Requirements.
-C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
-See attached Letter of Support from the RAB.
-G.2 C.2 Certification by State or Local Officials.
+C.2 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.3 Civil Rights Certification/ Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
-Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed , must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.4 Challenged Elements.
 If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?
-Y N If yes, include Challenged Elements.
+Y N Image: Did the public challenged Elements.
 C.5 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A □ □ ⊠ (b) If yes, please describe:
+Y N N/A □ □ (b) If yes, please describe: The Agency received an initial letter dated May 8, 2024, advising of "Trouble Status".
+HUD will conduct a site review the week of August 26,2024.
 D. Affirmatively Furthering Fair Housing (AFFH).
 D.1 Affirmatively Furthering Fair Housing (AFFH).
 Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of Fair Housing (AFH) consistent with 24 CFR § 5.154(d)(5).
 Use the chart provided below.
 (PHAs should add as many goals as necessary to overcome fair housing issues and contributing factors.)
 Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete this chart.
 The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
 See Instructions for further detail on completing this item.
 Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal HACoS continues to take affirmative measures to ensure that access to assisted housing is provided regardless of race, color, religion, national origin, sex, familial status, disability, sexual orientation, and gender identity.
-HACoS uses its Language Access Plan to provide information and forms to individuals and families with limited English speaking skills.
+HACoS uses its Language Access Plan to provide information and forms to individuals and families with limited English-speaking skills.
 HACoS staff continue to attend annual Fair Housing Trainings provided by HUD and internally to ensure that fair housing efforts continue to be implemented.
-Staff is encouraged to share experiences and identify fair housing issues facing their communities.
+HACoS staff attend training from the California Civil Rights Division for fair housing training.
+Staff are encouraged to share experiences and identify fair housing issues facing their communities.
 HACoS staff is actively working on how to resolve these issues.
-HACoS staff is in rotation to attend and observe RA Committee meetings.
-HACoS staff encourage to subscribe to HUD Exchange for additional fair housing information and webinars.
-Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal
+HACoS staff are encouraged to subscribe to HUD Exchange for additional fair housing information and webinars.

+Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal

+Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal